-Working mothers have to do double duty.
-They work a 9-to-5 job (or some other shift); then they get home and have to take care of duties there.
-For many working moms this means taxiing their children around hither and yon.
-If you feel like you’re running around all of the time, you may be ready to learn how to manage your kids’ after-school activities better.
+Working mothers often have a double duty.
+They work a 9-to-5 job (or some other shift); then they get home and have to take care of things there.
+For many working moms, this means taxiing their children to various after-school activities.
+If you feel as if you’re always on the go, you may be ready to learn how to manage your kids’ after-school activities better.

-Parents with only one child can usually handle their children’s extracurricular activities.
+Parents with only one child can usually handle their child’s extracurricular activities.
 It’s when you have two or more children that things can get a little dicey.
-You may find it difficult to keep up with everything your children do as well as taking care of the home.
+You may find it difficult to keep up with everything your children do as well as get things done at home.

-Pay attention to your child’s grades.
-If they begin to slip, your child may be putting more effort into their after-school activities than their education.
-Stand firm in your policy that school work comes first no matter what.
-Your child may see you as being mean if you take them out of something they enjoy, but it is much more important that they get a decent education than play a sport or instrument well.
+If your child’s grades begin to drop, he or she may be putting more effort into his or her after-school activities.
+Stand firm in your policy that school work comes first, no matter what.
+Your child will naturally feel upset if you remove them from an activity they enjoy.
+At the same time, it’s more important that they get a decent education than play a sport or instrument well.

 Juggling a job, home life and your child’s after-school activities can be stressful.
 It may help to know that most activities only last for eight to ten weeks.
-Even though you’ll be busy for several weeks, your child can benefit so much from being a part of something outside of school.
-Use some of the above ideas to help you manage your kids’ after school activities and you might find you enjoy cheering them on and watching them grow.
+Although you’ll be busy for several weeks, your child can benefit from being a part of something outside of school.
+Using some of the above ideas to help you manage your kids’ after-school activities, you’ll enjoy cheering them on and watching them grow.